The international cultural project HELPFUL ART IN COVID maps art from the Covid pandemic period in the world

 „The Helpful Art in Covid project and exhibition was created thanks to a face mask we created on the Lennon Wall in Prague in the spring of 2020, during the first wave of the Covid-19 pandemic.
 We all had to put on a face mask.
 So we symbolically placed it on the portrait of John Lennon on the wall, which has been a symbol of freedom and love for our country for decades.
 Photographs of Lennon's veiled wall have traveled the world and been published in hundreds of media.
 It is the most famous and largest Czech veil.
 Thanks to that, I became part of groups of artists whose works focused on Covid-19.
 Dozens of works from many countries began to walk me on social networks every day, supporting millions of people around the world in difficult times and helping us to survive mentally.

 So I decided to start mapping this new Art Covid art, ”says artist Pavel Šťastný, author of the project and exhibition.
 The exhibition was based on an online selection by the French collector Blaise Runart, who also added a face mask from Lennon's wall in Prague.
 Runart from the island of Réunion supported the Helpful Art in Covid project with his collection.
 The collection had over 1,000 works of art.
-We are further mapping this new kind of Art Covid.

 A collection of face masks - The Czech phenomenon of household face masks